-The Brazilian-American Chamber of Commerce of Florida (BACCF) is an independent, non-profit business organization founded in 1981, and proud to be considered the largest and most active bi-national chamber of the Americas in South Florida.
+The Brazilian-American Chamber of Commerce of Florida (BACCF) is an independent, non-profit business organization founded in 1981, and proud to be considered the largest and most active bi-national chamber of the Americas in Florida.

-Our members represent small and large companies, authorities, entrepreneurs, and young professionals engaged in fostering bilateral commercial relations between Brazil and the United States, while representing South Florida’s diverse business community.
+Our members represent small and large companies, authorities, entrepreneurs, and young professionals engaged in fostering bilateral commercial relations between Brazil and the United States, while representing Florida’s diverse business community.

 The BACCF is run by a volunteer Board of Directors composed of representatives from member companies.
 As a non-governmental association, the BACCF is supported primarily by membership dues and income from fundraising events.